relinc/SurePulse/README.md

 # SurePulseDataProcessor
 Part of the Sure-Pulse software package.
-This software processes data.